My Main Page with Links to My Other Book Reviews

 The Virtues: Contemporary Essays on Moral Character by Robert B. Kruschwitz and Robert C. Roberts, editors

 Too diffident?
 Too authentic?
 Too perfectionistic?
-Thomas E. Hill, Derek L. Phillips and Susan Wolf have essays for you, but none of those is the best essay here.
-Several individuals have argued that will power is partly a skill, but none of them I know of has covered the topic as well as Robert C. Roberts.
+Thomas E. Hill, Derek L. Phillips, and Susan Wolf have essays for you.
+Many have argued that will power is partly a skill, but none I know has covered the topic as well as Robert C. Roberts.
 In "Will Power and the Virtues" Roberts distinguishes a willful person, one who does whatever he wants or his impulses suggest, from a strong willed person.
 A strong willed person acts resolutely despite other inclinations.
-The virtues of will power--will, courage, industriousness and self-control--are necessary for goodness, he writes, but some evil people can possess them.
+The virtues of will power--will, courage, industriousness, and self-control--are necessary for goodness, he writes, but some evil people possess them, too.

 Among the fascinating ideas covered by Roberts is the problem of assigning moral credit.
-One school argues that someone who has struggled against their own immoral impulses deserves more credit.
-She deserves credit because she has overcome by her own will and decisions.
-A second school argues that the mere idea that a person is loaded with immoral impulses reflects badly on her.
-The second school argues that a person deserves credit for "purity" of heart, being full of impulses that are good so that she does not have to struggle.
-The pure hearted person may have won her struggles on the way to gaining purity of heart.
-A person, however, who has purity of heart and no prior history of struggling lacks something important for moral credit.
-Moral identity and autonomy are forged by struggle, whether currently or in the past.
+One school argues someone who struggled against their own immoral impulses deserves more credit.
+She deserves credit because she overcame using her own will and decisions.
+A second school claims the mere fact that a person possesses many immoral impulses reflects badly on her.
+The second school suggests that a person deserves credit for "purity" of heart, being full of good impulses so she does not struggle.
+A pure hearted individual may have won struggles on the way to gaining purity of heart.
+An individual, however, having purity of heart and no prior history of struggling lacks something important for moral credit.
+Struggle, whether currently or in the past, forges moral identity and autonomy, .

-Roberts argues that managing inclinations is an important matter and that doing so is learned.
-He argues that breaking habits, creating habits, deferring gratification and directing emotions are management skills.
-The more we practice these skills, the better we get at them.
-These skills are more similar to shooting a basketball than riding a bike.
-We can get extremely rusty.
-For practice, William James recommended that individuals do one thing a day they would rather not do.
+Roberts argues that managing inclinations matters and doing so is learned.
+Breaking habits, creating habits, deferring gratification, and directing emotions are management skills.
+The more we practice these skills, the better we get at them--skills more similar to shooting a basketball than riding a bike.
+We get rusty.
+For practice, William James recommended that individuals do one thing a day they would rather not.

-Among the points he makes is that we should have the skill and willingness to act on the ideas that:
+We should have the skill and willingness to act on ideas that:

 · Self-talk helps direct emotions, for example, "it will soon be over."